Best yoga mats: We’re laying out the choices for your best home workouts

 If you’re really dedicated to your yoga practice, or just exercising in general, you’re going to want to keep up your routine when you’re on the road.
 That’s where a travel yoga mat comes in handy.
 Travel designs easily collapse down to fit into a small carrier that’s easier to tote around than the longer tube-type carriers that mats often come in.
 You may like it so much that you decide to use it at home, too.

 Best travel yoga mat: TOPLUS Travel Yoga Mat

 This travel-friendly yoga mat can be folded up and carried in a small pouch.

-This 2.5-pound, bestselling travel yoga mat might end up being your everyday yoga mat.
+This 2.5-pound, bestselling travel yoga mat might end up being your everyday mat.
 The top side is made of a faux suede fabric, which is skid-resistant and moisture-absorbing, while the bottom side is made from natural tree rubber, which provides great grip and traction.
 To make things even easier for you, this mat is washable!
 And if it’s not up to your yogi standards, there is a one-year warranty.

 I don’t want anything fancy, so what’s a good, cheap yoga mat?

 Every penny counts when you’re on a budget.
-Especially if you don’t do a lot of yoga or low-impact home workouts, you may want to get the best cheap yoga mat you can find.
+Especially if you don’t do a lot of yoga or low-impact home workouts, you may want to get the best cheap mat you can find.
 The good news is that even our $20 pick is worthy of serious consideration.